mantidproject/mantid/docs/source/algorithms/PDCalibration-v1.rst

 :ref:`algm-CalibrateRectangularDetectors` the peak fitting and calibration is done in TOF not d spacing.
 The peak d values are converted to TOF based on either the old calibration or the instrument geometry.
-The results are then fitted with up to difc, t_zero and difa.
+The SignalFile or SignalWorkspace contains the data from a standard sample.
+The results are then fitted with up to difc, t_zero and difa, these values are details in :ref:`algm-AlignDetectors`.

+The peak fitting properties are explained in :ref:`algm-FindPeaks`.
+This also uses the same criteria on peaks as :ref:`algm-GetDetOffsetsMultiPeaks`.

 A mask workspace is created, named "OutputCalibrationTable" + '_mask', with uncalibrated pixels masked.